 …and it is the ESPN app on the new Xbox 360 update that was released today .

 I’ve been in the beta for the new Xbox 360 dashboard for the last month or so, and with its release today, the embargo on blogging about it has been lifted.

-Since I cut the cord and got rid of cable TV last February, the one thing that has been missing is sports.
-I’ve been tied to whatever the four major networks want to shovel at me.
+Since I cut the cord and got rid of cable TV last February , the one thing that has been missing is sports.

 It’s been six months since I cut the cable and canceled DirecTV, going over-the-air and internet only.